 If you are not sure whether an issue is covered, contact your regional Customer Service team.
+You can report items to us by phone, email or by recording them directly onto your portal.
 Once you report any items requiring attention, an appropriate contractor or a site employee is notified.
 One of our team, or one of our contractors, will contact you directly to arrange for the agreed works to be undertaken.